 Li, G., Spence, C. & Chen, Z. (2024).
 Sell-Side Analysts as Social Intermediaries.
 Contemporary Accounting Research, doi: 10.1111/1911-3846.12968

-Gender Differences in Sell-side Analysts’ Corporate Site Visits. with Crawford Spence and Zhong Chen
+Gender Gap in Sell-side Analysts’ Corporate Access. with Crawford Spence and Zhong Chen

 Challenges to Authority and Position: Sell-side Analysts on WeChat. with Crawford Spence and Zhong Chen

-Abstract: The emergence of social media has led to significant changes in the dissemination and exchange of corporate information.
-However, despite a growing body of literature investigating its impact on firm disclosure and investor responses, the effects of social media on sell-side analysts remain largely unexplored.
-Adopting a field perspective on the market for information, this study investigates how social media alters the field that analysts operate in and reshapes the way that analysts interact with institutional investors.
+Abstract: Adopting a field perspective on the market for information, this study investigates how social media alters the field that analysts operate in and reshapes the way that analysts interact with institutional investors.
 We show how the increasing usage of WeChat in China as an investor communication channel has a paradoxical effect: sell-side analysts now enjoy heightened accessibility to stakeholders but grapple with diminishing visibility in a saturated digital space.
 This challenges their authority and status overall in the market for information.
 In response to the massive influx of requests from investors through WeChat, analysts adopt a stand-by strategy, which can influence the quality of their research outputs.
 Finally, we present evidence of how sell-side analysts adjust their work practices in an evolving virtual landscape.
 Our study contributes to disclosure literature by showing how increased social media adoption can be a double-edged sword that prompts key actors to scramble for position in the market for information.